 The Ministry of Electricity and Renewable Energy of Egypt signed an agreement with Russian state-owned company ROSATOM to build, finance and operate the nuclear plant in November 2015.
 Notices to implement the previously signed contract were signed on December 2017.

-The contract also includes supply of nuclear fuel over the plant’s entire operational life and assistance for the operation and maintenance of the plant for the initial ten years of operation.
+The contract also includes a supply of nuclear fuel over the plant’s entire operational life and assistance for the operation and maintenance of the plant for the initial ten years of operation.
 ROSATOM will also build storage and supply containers for storing spent fuel.

 The EPC contract was awarded by the NPPA of Egypt to JSC Atomstroyexport in December 2016.